-It boils down to this: Dry noses don't always mean very much in cats.
+It boils down to this: A dry cat nose doesn’t always mean very much in cats.
 The opposite, however, is less true.
-Noses that are overly wet often do mean that something is wrong.
-Runny noses are common symptoms of upper respiratory infections (URIs) in cats.
+A wet cat nose often does mean that something is wrong.
+A wet cat nose or a runny cat nose is a common symptom of upper respiratory infections (URIs) in cats.

-URIs are caused by any of several dozen known viruses and bacteria.
+Several dozen known viruses and bacteria cause URIs.
 There are likely dozens more that are not yet discovered, and probably thousands more that will eventually evolve.
-The two most common causes of URIs -- a herpes virus and a Chlamydia bacteria -- sound like sexually transmitted diseases but aren’t.
+The two most common causes of URIs — a herpes virus and a Chlamydia bacteria — sound like sexually transmitted diseases but aren’t.
 Both of these organisms are ubiquitous.
 Virtually every cat on earth has been exposed to feline herpes (also called rhinotracheitis); like the cold sore virus in humans, infection with herpes is lifelong, with sporadic outbreaks, in cats.
 Therefore, even solitary indoor cats may suffer from intermittent URIs.

 If your cat’s nose is wetter than normal, he may be about to break with a URI.
 However, if he is not showing any other symptoms, then in most cases it’s not necessary to rush immediately to the vet.
 Careful observation, however, is always warranted.